Sumedh-Chavan/lost_and_found/README.md

-# Lost & Found (Flask) — simple README
+# Lost & Found

 A small Flask app to register users, report lost/found items, comment, and message other users.
 This repo is a minimal proof-of-concept I built earlier; it has a tiny frontend and core functionality but is **not production-ready**.
-Use it as a starting point.

 ---